nicinabox/superslides/README.md

       </nav>
     </div>

-## CSS

-Not _all_ of these styles are required, but most of them are.
-They've been written with much of the styling removed, and only the basic structural elements left in place.
-That said, it's likely you may need to tweak to your needs.

-    #slides {
-      overflow: hidden;
-      width: 100%;
-      height: 100%;
-    }
-    #slides .slides-navigation {
-      width: 988px;
-      margin: 0 auto;
-      position: relative;
-      z-index: 3;
-      top: -50%;
-    }
-    #slides img {
-      max-width: none;
-      min-width: 100%;
-      min-height: 100%;
-      position: absolute;
-      -ms-interpolation-mode: bicubic;
-      -webkit-backface-visibility: hidden;
-    }
-    #slides .slides-navigation a {
-      position: absolute;
-      display: block;
-    }
-    #slides .slides-navigation a.prev {
-      left: 0;
-    }
-    #slides .slides-navigation a.next {
-      right: 0;
-    }

 ## Hardware Acceleration

 Superslides is compatible with the [jQuery Animate Enhanced](http://playground.benbarnett.net/jquery-animate-enhanced/) plugin.
 Simply include it before this plugin and it will automatically smooth out transitions using CSS instead of JavaScript.